shefiarasheed/Shefi/README.md

         // Turns off checks for the issue IDs you specify. disable 'TypographyFractions','TypographyQuotes'
         // Turns on checks for the issue IDs you specify.
-These checks are in
-        // addition to the default lint checks. enable 'RtlHardcoded','RtlCompat', 'RtlEnabled'
+These checks are in enable 'RtlHardcoded','RtlCompat', 'RtlEnabled'
-        // To enable checks for only a subset of issue IDs and ignore all others,
-        // list the issue IDs with the 'check' property instead.
-This property overrides
-        // any issue IDs you enable or disable using the properties above. check 'NewApi', 'InlinedApi'
+        check 'NewApi', 'InlinedApi'
         // If set to true, turns off analysis progress reporting by lint. quiet true